 Punxsutawney Phil wants it this way.
 Six more weeks of winter.
 But never fear, we’ve just knocked a bunch of outerwear down to 50% Off.
 Most of these items were not included in the Risk/Reward Sale, so even if you have click-fatigue, you’re going to want to check out this select outerwear sale from Bills… Read more »

 Lost Coast Outfitters’ George Revel, who runs his fly-shop-in-shop at Wingtip, likes to get out into the country every weekend possible to go hunting or fishing.
-This weekend he’ll be fishing around Bridgeport, but first, he shops our store for his Top Five Weekend Essentials, all of which can be found at Wingtip.
+Today he shops our store for his Top Five Weekend Essentials, all of which can be found at Wingtip.

 Many people use the term “khaki” to refer to the general category of casual trousers made from cotton, and frequently even use the word when referring to almost any casual cotton trouser, regardless of color or fabrication.
 However, its origin is very definitive and specific.

 After London, it was off to New York for the big menswear show called MRket (MR is a trade magazine for the menswear industry, and this is their show).
 Between the MRket show and showrooms in Manhattan, probably 80% of what will appear in the store this fall was ordered last week.
 Here’s a quick… Read more »

 Check out this wintry, weekend driving outfit based around Peter Millar apparel: Peter Millar Myers Loro Piana Coat $895 on sale for $671.25, Peter Millar Cashmere 1/4-Zip Sweater $295 (not part of the sale, though the Merino Qtr Zip is), Peter Millar Twill Gingham Shirt $115, (also not part of the sale, but check out the Solid Twill or Gingham instead: both half off at $72.50 today)…